cavallaroc9/jsserversidebasics/README.md

 * [Why Node?](https://www.toptal.com/nodejs/why-the-hell-would-i-use-node-js)
 * [Express?](https://expressjs.com/)

-## Topics
+## Walkthrough
-1. How to stand up a node app and what we are doing here.
+1. How to stand up a node app and what we are doing here :
-    i.
-Node / Babel / Nodemon
+    1. Node / Babel / Nodemon
-    ii.
-Dotenv and node processes
+    2. Dotenv and node processes
-2. Basics of Express (what role does it fill?)
+2. Basics of Express (what role does it fill?) :
-    i.
-Routes, HTTP and Middleware
+    1. Routes, HTTP and Middleware
-3. Examples
+3. Examples :
-    i.
-Setting up App
+    1. Setting up App
-    ii.
-3P Middleware / Router Parameters
+    2. 3P Middleware / Router Parameters
-    iii.
-Defining Routes (Default and Specific)
+    3. Defining Routes (Default and Specific)
-    iiii.
-Responses (response.json / response.send / response.sendStatus)
+    4. Responses (response.json / response.send / response.sendStatus)
-    iiiii.
-Service Calls
+    5. Service Calls
-    iiiiii.
-Custom Middleware
+    6. Custom Middleware